nicolaei/master/docs/thesis/source/04_results.md

 ![The average time of each discovery method](static/ap_time_taken.png)

-\todo{
-    Create graph that shows how long each scan takes!
-}

 The actual results are where we find the relevant results start showing up.
-In the next few paragraph we'll take a look at the following measurement runs over 1000 scans:
+In the next few paragraph we'll take a look at the following measurement runs:

  * Full Scan

+ * Selective Scan (channels 1, 3, 5, 7, 9 and 11)

- * Selective Scan
+ * Selective Scan (channels 1, 6, and 11)

  * Smooth Scan (300ms intervals)